 Welcome fellow food explorer!
 I’m glad you’re here.

 My journey to a closer connection with my food began shortly after I graduated from University.
 I was looking for a live abroad experience in France and found a job there teaching English.
-Within a matter of weeks I moved out of my apartment, put my belongings in storage and flew across the pond.

 Life in France